sympy/sympy/doc/src/contributing/new-contributors-guide/writing-tests.md

 ## Hypothesis Testing
 Property based tests can now be created using the [Hypothesis](https://hypothesis.readthedocs.io/en/latest/quickstart.html) library.
-Tests should be added to the `test_hypothesis.py` file in the various testing suits.
+Tests should be added to the `test_hypothesis.py` file in the respective `tests` subdirectory.
 If the file does not exist, create one.
 Below is an example of hypothesis test for modular arithmetic:
 ```py
 from hypothesis import given
 from hypothesis import strategies as st